-To be eligible for PROCEED’s Weatherization Assistance program, those living in the household must be residents of Union County and meet specific income guidelines.
+To be eligible for PROCEED’s Weatherization Assistance program, those living in the household must be residents of Union County or Somerset County and meet specific income guidelines.
 This program is available for both homeowners and renters.

 How do I find out if I am eligible for either of these programs?